kronosapiens/kronosapiens.github.io/_posts/2015-10-25-on-learning-some-math.md

 I stick it out.
 I basically understand what is going on.
 The professor is very good.
 I can visualize shapes in three-dimensional space.
 I know how to square things.
 I calm down.
 The kid next to me is funny and interesting.

 I end up really liking Machine Learning.
 It was like being in wizard school.
-I learned so many interesting ways to turn data into different data that is overall more actionable.
-I could use special symbols to magically make knowledge appear.
-I was very pleased about the whole thing.
+I learn so many interesting ways to turn data into different data that is overall more actionable.
+I use special symbols to magically make knowledge appear.
+Hyperplanes.
+Kernels.
+Boosting.
+Prediction.
+I am very pleased about the whole thing.

 I get another A. I am heartened.
 Thanks, Paisley.